reshinto/alarm-with-volume-control/README.md

 # Prerequisites

-What you need to install and how to install them (Windows 10 only).
+What you need to install and how to install them
-Ubuntu and Mac OSX requires no installation (should support any python 3 versions).
+* Windows 10:
 ```
 Python 3.5